tnc1997/github-actions/actions/setup-flutter/README.md

 # setup-flutter

-This action sets up a flutter environment for use in actions by:
+This action sets up a Flutter environment for use in actions by:

-- optionally downloading and installing a version of flutter by channel and adding to PATH
+- optionally downloading and installing a version of Flutter by channel and adding to PATH

-# Usage
+## Usage

 See [action.yml](action.yml)